F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab2.rst

 2.1.1 Clear false positive:
 **************************

-- log on to the 'DEV' bigip. (username: admin , password: your personal password that you set in the lab setup )
+- log on to the 'DEV' bigip. (username: admin , password: your personal password that you set in the lab setup ) see section 1.3.3
-- Take bigip address from slack, search by your username.
 - log on to the 'DEV' BIG-IP.
 - go to 'traffic learning',
 - make sure you are editing the 'linux-high' policy.
 - check the requests that triggered suggestions.

-you should see a suggestion on 'High ASCII characters in headers' , examine the request. this is a false positive. the app uses a different language in the header and it is legitimate traffic. you can also see that the request comes from a trusted ip.
+- you should see a suggestion on 'High ASCII characters in headers' , examine the request. this is a false positive.
+- the app uses a different language in the header and it is legitimate traffic.
+- you can also see that the request comes from a trusted ip.

  - accept the suggestion.

 	|Bigip-030|